Upper Peninsula of Michigan: Media

 There are five daily newspapers published in the Upper Peninsula, The Mining Journal in Marquette, The Daily Mining Gazette in Houghton, The Daily News in Iron Mountain, the Daily Press in Escanaba, and The Evening News in Sault Ste.
 Marine.
 All but The Evening News are owned by Ogden Newspapers, with the former being owned by Gannett.
 The Mining Journal, is the only daily newspaper that publishes a Sunday edition, which is distributed, with the exception of Chippewa and eastern Mackinac counties, across the entire UP (the other six days are distributed in its local area only).
-Additional, there are monlthly and student publications serving the region.
+Additional, there are monthly and student publications serving the region.

 The Upper Peninsula is home to eight television stations, 15 AM broadcasting stations, and 90 FM broadcasting stations.
 Most of the UP lies within the Marquette media market.
 The eastern three counties of the peninsula are in the Cadillac-Traverse City market, while Gogebic County in the western UP is served by stations in the Duluth market, and Menominee County in the southern UP is served by stations from the Green Bay region.
 The peninsula's oldest television station is WLUC-TV in Negaunee Township, while the UP's longest continually operated radio station is WCCY in Houghton.
 Most of the region's radio signals originate from the population centers of Sault Ste.
 Marie, Escanaba, Marquette, or Houghton.
 Due to the vast and sparsely populated geography of the UP, many of the FM stations operate at maximum effective radiated power.